Venafi/firefly-playground/docs/os-quick-start.md

        --output dockerconfig \
        --output-file venafi_registry_docker_config.json \  # (2)
        --validity 365 \
-       --api-key {API_KEY}  # (3)
+       --api-key $API_KEY  # (3)
      ```

        1. :fontawesome-solid-circle-info: This is the display name for the credential listed in the SaaS control plane under "Service accounts"
        2. :fontawesome-solid-circle-info: This is the file name that will be used to store the new credential"
        3. :fontawesome-solid-circle-info: This is API key used to authenticate with the SaaS control plane under "Account, Preferences"

     We now have three options for pulling images from the private repository.
 We can configure Kubernetes (option 1) to use the "image pull" credential so that it can directly pull images from the private repository.
 However, some orgnizations require helm charts and images to be pulled down and added "mirrored" (option 2) to their own private repositories.
 Alternatively, the charts and images can be downloaded (option 3) manually.